docker/docs/ee/ucp/admin/configure/restrict-services-to-worker-nodes.md

-To allow Kubernetes Users and Service Accounts to deploy workloads accross all node types in your cluster, an Administrator will need to tick "Allow all authenticated users, including service accounts, to schedule on all nodes, including UCP managers and DTR nodes." in the UCP UI.
+To allow Kubernetes Users and Service Accounts to deploy workloads accross all node types in your cluster, an Administrator will need to tick "Allow all authenticated users, including service accounts, to schedule on all nodes, including UCP managers and DTR nodes." in the UCP web interface.

 ![](../../images/restrict-services-to-worker-nodes-3.png){: .with-border}